genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 ### Configure dynamic permissions

 You can now configure dynamic permissions for trades in our IDE.
-You need to make these changes to the code for the request server, data server and event handler.
+You need to make these changes to the code for the Request Server, Data Server and Event Handler.
 For example, here we add permissioning to a query in the data server file - *alpha-dataserver.kts*:

 ```kotlin